Sam Bankman-Fried sentenced to 25 years in prison for his FTX crimes

 In their 116-page sentencing memo, prosecutors argued the former FTX head showed "unmatched greed and hubris" and that he gambled with other people's money."

-"Justice requires that he receive a prison sentence commensurate with the extraordinary dimensions of his crimes," the prosecutors said.
+"Justice requires that he receive a prison sentence commensurate with the extraordinary dimensions of his crimes," the prosecutors said in the memo.

 Prosecutors also called Bankman-Fried's crimes "one of the largest financial frauds of all time."